vikcch/layer-one-validator/README.md

 ## Example of an express application

-The directory [example](https://github.com/vikcch/layer-one-validator/example) on the _github_ repository has simple sample project with the MVC pattern with the use of _layer-one-validator_:
+The directory [example](https://github.com/vikcch/layer-one-validator/tree/master/example) on the _github_ repository has simple sample project with the MVC pattern with the use of _layer-one-validator_:

 * Clone the project:

     `git clone -b example https://github.com/vikcch/layer-one-validator.git`

+* Change to the created directory _layer-one-validator_

+    `cd layer-one-validator`

 * Install necessary packages: